youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 there is flexibility in the ordering but if you stick to the above ordering you avoid some of the potential problems.

+# Mounting securityfs

+AppArmor using a virtual filesystem to interface with the userspace.

+Easiest apparmor initscript will make sure securityfs is mounted

+mount -t securityfs /sys/kernel/security

+## apparmorfs (kernel 5.3)

+# securityfs in containers

+securityfs is not multiple mount capable.
+Needs to be bind mounted into the container

+# apparmor enabled

+AppArmor userspace may need access to ```/sys/module/apparmor/parameters/enabled```

+may need to be bind mounted in

 # Creating an apparmor namespace